 - Return your filter to the original plastic case or envelope provided.

 Note: We do not recommend the use of water, detergents or any other non-optical cleaning materials for this process.

-One of the most common questions regarding completed filters is how to orient them in instrumentation.
+One of the most common questions regarding completed filters is how to orient them in the optical path.
 Typically, our filters are labeled with an arrow on the edge indicating the direction of the light path.
 Place the arrow pointing away from the light source and towards the detector.
-Special markings can be made for those customers who require consistency with their custom instrument design.
-If not marked, the filter should be placed with the most reflective, metallic looking surface towards the light source.
+When there is no arrow present, an interference filter should be placed with the most reflective, metallic looking surface towards the light source.
 The second surface of the filter is distinguishable by its more colored or opaque appearance.
 When oriented in this manner, thermal stress on the filter is minimized.